MARTIMM/gtk-glade/README.md

 -->

 # Description
 With the modules from package `GTK::Simple` you can build a user interface and interact with it.
 This package however, is meant to load a user interface description which is saved by an external designer program.
 The program used is glade which saves an XML description of the made design.
-This program however also uses parts of GTK::Simple to tap into the rich set of native declarations.

 The user must provide a class which holds the methods needed to receive signals defined in the ui-design.
 This might be extended later on.